-This is related to the label presentation after printing and limited to the options you have installed.
+This is related to the label presentation after printing and is limited to the options you have installed.
 The GT800 Printer supports Tear Off, and Peel (Dispense Option Required)

->Media Loading - The media must be properly loaded for the Print Mode you intend to use.
+Media Loading: The media must be properly loaded for the Print Mode you intend to use.

-2. Understanding the Media Sensors
+Understanding the Media Sensors

 The printer comes with sensors for label tracking based on the Media Type used.
-There is a reflective and transmissive sensor positioned slightly off centered in the media path.
+There is a reflective and transmissive sensor positioned slightly off-centered in the media path.
 The sensor you will use requires configuration of the Tracking Mode (Mark/Web/Continuous) setting to function with the media you are using.
 A hole or black mark must pass over the media sensor's position to function correctly.

-See the GT800 Sensors Read More>>
+See the GT800 Printer Sensor:

-3. Calibrate the printer for the media.
+Calibrate the printer for the media.

 The printer does not measure the label length unless the default Power Up or Head Close values are altered to either Length or Calibrate.
 There are two calibration methods to consider if the labels fail to calibrate properly.

 Performing the Manual Calibration Procedure (Seven Flash sequence) G-Series Feed Button Modes

 This applies to the GT800 when using applications where the use of ribbon is required.
 This is referred to as Thermal Transfer printing where an inked ribbon is used to produce the image on the label.

-Ribbon Basics This explains the ribbon types and typical darkness and speed selections Read More>>
+Ribbon Basics This explains the ribbon types and typical darkness and speed selections.
+Refer to: Ribbon Basics.

 Ribbon Loading - The ribbon is detected using a reflective sensor and requires the ribbon have a reflective trailer to detect a Ribbon Out condition.
 When a Ribbon Out condition is detected the Feed Button will flash red.

-Ribbon Configuration - Selecting Thermal Transfer if you are using Ribbon, Direct Thermal if you are not using Ribbon.
-ZebraDesigner Driver (Printing Preferences - Advanced Setup - Media Type) Read More>>
+Ribbon Configuration: Selecting Thermal Transfer if you are using Ribbon, Direct Thermal if you are not using Ribbon.

 The printer is capable of printing at multiple print speeds.
-The speed selection take the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
+The speed selection takes the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
 If your application requires the highest print speeds available be sure your media supplier has recommended the correct media for your application.

-Print Darkness (also may be referred to as Density or Burn Temperature) is a user adjustable setting.
+Print Darkness (also may be referred to as Density or Burn Temperature) is a user-adjustable setting.
 The Darkness can be set using the Feed Button flash sequence.
-Read More>>
+Refer to:

-In addition, the darkness can altered using the Darkness Switch.
+In addition, the darkness can be altered using the Darkness Switch.
 Read more at GT800t User Guide (en): ZPL Configuration Status to Command Cross-reference.

-Avoid over heating the ribbon as it can melt if set too high.
+Avoid overheating the ribbon as it can melt if set too high.
 Vary the darkness to produce the best print quality.

-A straight through cable is required for connection to a PC.
+A straight-through cable is required for connection to a PC.
 This is the same as the EPL 2844 printer.
 All serial communications parameters must be matched on the printer and host.
 GC420t User Guide: Connecting your Printer to a Computer.

 The printer’s parallel interface uses the IEEE 1284-A to 1284-B parallel interface cables.
 The host connector has a DB-25 pin male connector.
-The printer connector is a Centronics style connector.
+The printer connector is a Centronics-style connector.

-Wired Ethernet Network - Printers that include a ZebraNet Print Server option can be connected to an Ethernet Network.
+Printers that include a ZebraNet Print Server option can be connected to an Ethernet Network.
 If your network supports DHCP the printer can obtain an IP Address when the cable is connected.
 Configuring a printer with the ZebraNet Option, refer to ZebraNet Print Server - Install, Setup, Configure, and Troubleshoot on a Wired Network.

 You can use one of the following Utilities to set specific parameters or set a permanent IP address for your printer queue.

-Zebra printers are command interpretation engines using printer commands to to define the printed images.
+Zebra printers are command interpretation engines using printer commands to define the printed images.
 The printer must receive the commands in the supported printer language such as ZPL, EPL, CPCL.
 The printer will not respond if the label format received does not contain the required programming commands for label printing.
 Programming commands can be entered into a file and communicated to the printer, received as an output through a driver from an application, or created using one of many Zebra Label Software packages on the market.

-For a general overview of this information Read More>>
+For a general overview of this information.
+Refer to: Label Format Creation.

-The GT800 does not support Line Mode
+The GT800 printer does not support Line Mode